Criminology and Criminal Justice

 This course reviews the history, categories, and problems related to white-collar crime.
 The course covers these topics by incorporating both legal and empirical perspectives in the study of white collar crime.
 In this course, we will focus on the substantive and procedural white collar crime laws ('law on the books') and analyze real white collar crime cases.
 Simultaneously, we will pay special attention to the dynamic relationship between white collar crime and the American regulatory framework.
 As a result, we will assess the relationship and differences between various types of white collar crime and the regulatory regimes that oversee the business sector ('law in action').
 (OC)

-CRJ 485 Psychology Internship 3 or 6 Credit Hours
+CRJ 485 Psychology Internship 2 to 6 Credit Hours

 The psychology internship offers experience in a wide variety of placements dealing with human services.
 These include programs related to child abuse, crisis intervention, geriatrics, human resources/staff development, cognitive impairment, criminal probation, teenage runaways, substance abuse, and women's issues.
 The program is designed for juniors and seniors with a concentration in psychology or behavioral sciences and involves training in listening and helping skills.